hyacinthmacawco/hpr/README.md

 A wise agent would accomplish the task without making the mistake in the first place, and hence, without having to hide the mistake.

 The wise solution can therefore achieve the same task objective while producing less observer prediction error.

+HPR does not prescribe any quality criterion on the aobserver.

+It can be:

+* A simple statistical predictor
+* A neural network
+* An RNN or LSTM
+* A Transformer
+* A world model etc.

+The observer can use the complete history and process it however it chooses.

+Ensure that the weights of the observer are frozen.

+The prediction-error function is also supplied by oneself.

+For example, depending on the environment, the error could be based on:

+* Mean squared error
+* Cross-entropy
+* Negative log-likelihood
+* A custom distance
+* A domain-specific loss

 ## Theory